 Talk about the person who died: This may sound like a given, but so often our sympathy card messages will focus exclusively on the pain the recipient is experiencing.
 A card remembering the special qualities of the person who died, or even a specific memory of that person, can go a long way in bringing comfort.

-Offer something specific.
-Though people grieving often need help and support, it can be hard for them to know how to ask or what to ask for.
+Offer something specific: Though grieving people often need help and support, it can be hard for them to know how to ask or what to ask for.
 Offer them some specific suggestions of how you could help (I would be happy to babysit Sally for a few hours any time; I would be happy to take care of mowing the lawn for you for the next few weeks).

 Rehash the tragedy: Again, this seems like a gimme, but when you don’t know what to say all sorts of inappropriate things can pour out of your mouth/pen.
 A sympathy card is not the place to rehash the specific circumstances of the loss.

 Say "your loved one is in a better place": They may believe this to be true.
 They may even say it, but you don’t want to be the one to say it first.
 Even if you know they believe in an afterlife, this does not ease the pain of the person being gone.

-Offer something you can’t deliver on.
-We are all for people offering specific ways they can help support a griever, but don’t offer something you can’t follow through on.
+Offer something you can’t deliver on: We are all for people offering specific ways they can help but don’t offer something you can’t follow through on.
 It can be very hard for a griever to ask for support, so if you say you can make them dinner every Sunday this month you better be able to do it.